asus-linux-drivers/asus-numberpad-driver/README.md

 - [python service, configurable, the most up-to-date] **This project with continuing work based on** [python service, configurable, the most spread repository] <https://github.com/mohamed-badaoui/asus-touchpad-numpad-driver>
 - [c++] <https://github.com/haronaut/asus_numberpad>

+## Existing projects related to this one

+- [WIP, package for arch based open rc systems] <https://codeberg.org/BenWestcott/asus-numpad-driver-openrc> prepare for this driver PKGBUILD and other infrastructure needed for Arch-based OpenRC systems

 **Why have been these projects created?** Because linux does not support NumberPad integration to touchpad ([reported issue for Ubuntu here](https://bugs.launchpad.net/ubuntu/+source/linux/+bug/1810183))

 **Why was this project created?** Because compared to mentioned projects I implemented more features and fixed more found bugs and I have time keep driver up-to-date.